Editor’s note: TFC Fight Night is returning on the 26th of November, except it’s not just a Fight Night, it’s going to

-Saturday the 4th of December.
-The Fight Centre Brisbane hosted their inaugural in-house ‘Fight Night’ to cap off their first-ever 8-week ‘Fight Camp’.
-This was not your typical fitness Bootcamp.
+On Saturday, the 4th of December, The Fight Centre Brisbane hosted their inaugural in-house ‘Fight Night’ to cap off their first-ever 8-week ‘Fight Camp’.
+Of course, this was not your typical fitness Bootcamp.
 42 fighters battled it out over 21 fights for a successful night of impressive performances, a touch of showmanship and a tonne of heart.

 Going out with a BANG

 Before the first bell was to ring though, there was plenty of action already happening in the facility.
 As the announcer went over his final notes, the production crew began bumping in the audio and visual gear.
 Lights went up and immediately illuminated the stage while the organizers checked and double-checked the live streaming setup.

 TFC volunteers topped up eskys with drinks and melting bags of ice while others prepared hotdogs and snacks ready for the influx of supporters.

 The training facility turned into an arena for one special night in Logan.
 Fitness challenge, mental challenge or both, the competitors rolled in one by one and were all ready to FIGHT.